 SilentEchoArt Studios – what should we know?
 What do you guys do best?
 What sets you apart from the competition?

-I believe that my artistic style and vision is what really sets me apart from others.
+I believe that my artistic style and vision is what really sets me apart form others.
 I am genuinely passionate about what I do and love what I do every single day!
-Even now since I am currently working on my Bachelors in Fine Arts at the Memphis College of Art and Design and I am enjoying every minute of the rigorous challenges that continue to help me become the best person, artist, and entrepreneur that I can possibly be!
+Even now since I am currently working on my Bachelors in Fine Arts at the Memphis College of Art and Design, and I am enjoying every minute of the rigorous challenges that continue to help me become the best person, artist and entrepreneur that I can possibly be!

 The proudest moment of my career so far would have to be the publication of the first children’s book in my series “Curls!”
 This children’s book was illustrated and written by myself and like said before is really the foundation on which my small company stands.
-Curls really embodies and capture the moments in coming to terms with self-love and acceptance with one’s flaws.
+Curls really embodies and captures the moments in coming to terms with self love and acceptance with ones flaws.
 My flaw as a child was my big curly hair, and as time passed I remember having to come to terms with it and accept who I was.
-Learning to flaunt one’s flaws is what I believe plays a key role in the development and success of growth and building up self-esteem.
+Learning to flaunt ones flaws is what I believe plays a key role into the development and success in growth and building up self esteem.
 As long as you love yourself, then that is what matters.